Here are the key features and highlights of the Adobe Experience Manager 6.5 Assets release.

 Experience Manager Assets Brand Portal helps you easily acquire, effectively control, and securely distribute the approved assets to external vendors/agencies and internal business users across devices.
 It helps improve the efficiency of asset sharing, accelerates the time-to-market for assets, and eliminates the risk of non-compliant usage and unauthorized access.

-For more info, see What’s new in Brand Portal.
+For more information, see What’s new in Brand Portal.

 In large enterprises the infrastructure required to create websites can be distributed.
 At times, the website creation capabilities and the required digital assets reside in different silos.